 If you are going to be producing medical packaging using Tyvek, there are a few things to consider.
-If you are new to this process, you should first and foremost realise that the labelling requirements for sterile packaging, whether on Tyvek or other materials, are stringent, complicated, and governed by a range of ISO/ANSI/UDI codes.
+If you are new to this process, you should first and foremost realize that the labeling requirements for sterile packaging, whether on Tyvek or other materials, are stringent, complicated, and governed by a range of ISO/ANSI/UDI codes.
 The design of your custom Tyvek labels needs to strictly conform to these.

 The second major consideration is the type and model of printer you will require to print Tyvek for medical packaging.
 The range of printers available for this is broad, and choosing the correct one can make all the difference in terms of print quality, reliability, and ultimately your profit.
 Our ThermaPrint 64 is ideal for printing medical packaging.